Gold prices have risen significantly in the last two years. You might be getting advice or reading about how gold is a great investment.

 Gold is a strategic investment only if it suits your requirements.
 Even if gold has to be part of your investment portfolio, ensure that it does not go beyond 5%-10% of the overall portfolio value.

-If you have any questions – add in the comment section.
+If you have any questions – add them in the comment section.